pluralsight/guides/draft/devops/deploy-horizon-using-docker-cloud-digitalocean/article.md

 For this to work, a configuration file called docker-compose.yml is necessary.
 The file will define two services, web and db.
 They will correspond with the horizon application and the rethinkDB database.

-Remember the *rdb_host* and *rdb_port* environment variables from the server.js file in [Step 1](#create)?
+Remember the *rdb_host* and *rdb_port* environment variables from server.js?
 They can be utilized now as they're needed to tell the embedded horizon server how to connect to RethinkB.
 With Docker Compose, the service name can be used, which arbitrarily points to the host.

 horizon-with-docker/docker-compose.yml